MithrilJS/mithril.js/docs/css.md

 The main problem with many of these libraries is that even though they require a non-trivial amount of transpiler tooling and configuration, they also require sacrificing code readability in order to work, e.g. `<a class={classnames(styles.button, styles.danger)}></a>` vs `<a class="button danger"></a>` (or `m("a.button.danger")` if we're using hyperscript).

 Often sacrifices also need to be made at time of debugging, when mapping rendered CSS class names back to their source.
-Often all you get in browser developer tools is a class like `button_fvp6zc2gdj35evhsl73ffzq_0 danger_fgdl0s2a5fmle5g56rbuax71_0` with useless source maps (or worse, entirely criptic class names).
+Often all you get in browser developer tools is a class like `button_fvp6zc2gdj35evhsl73ffzq_0 danger_fgdl0s2a5fmle5g56rbuax71_0` with useless source maps (or worse, entirely cryptic class names).

 Another common issue is lack of support for less basic CSS features such as `@keyframes` and `@font-face`.